 0162.
 Pharmacy II (4 s.h.)
 S

-Continuation of solution dosage forms-colligative properties and isotonic calculations, ophthalmic, nasal, and otic solutions.
+Continuation of solution dosage forms: colligative properties and isotonic calculations, and ophthalmic, nasal, and otic solutions.
 Drug degradation and the effect of packaging materials.
-The design, preparation, properties, and evaluation of the following additional dosage forms: semisolids (ointments, creams and suppositories) and dispersions (emulsions, lotions, suspensions, and aerosols).
-Selection of excipients, especially surfactants, and their effect on the performance and quality of these dosage forms; chemical incompatibilities among drugs and excipients.
+The design, preparation, properties, and evaluation of the following additional dosage forms: semisolids (ointments, creams, and suppositories) and dispersions (emulsions, lotions, suspensions, and aerosols).
+Selection of excipients, especially surfactants, and their effect on the performance and quality of these dosage forms; chemical incompatibilities among drug and excipients.

 0261.
 Pharmacy III (4 s.h.)
 F

 Design, preparation, properties, and evaluation of solid dosage forms.
 Coating of solid dosage forms, concepts of prolonged/sustained release products.
-Drug and formulation factors which affect bioavailability.
-Parenteral drug product development, technology, and therapeutic applications.
-Excipient selection and its importance to drug product performance and quality for solid and parenteral dosage forms.
+Drug and formulation factors which effect bioavailability.
+Parenteral drug product development and technology, therapeutic applications of such products.
+Concept of excipient selection and its importance to drug product performance and quality for solid and parenteral dosage forms.